clach04/putty_themes/README.md

 Do not use the default font Putty picks!
 Consolas as shipped with Windows for a long time (see https://github.com/vim/vim/issues/12919 comments) is reasonable but there are better (free) fonts available that could be installed.

+### Behavior

+Window, Selection, Copy - worth enabling "Copy to clipboard in RTF as well as plain text"

 ## Themes